StatStud/book-club/content/posts/letting-go.md

 - It will also dawn on us that the goals which we thought money would bring us *can be achieved directly*
 - in interpersonal relationships, presume that the other person is conscious and aware of our inner thoughts and feelings.
 - The only purpose for recognizing and admitting a feeling is so that we may relinquish it.
+- If we ever look at a situation and claim that a win-win solution is not possible, then that should warn us that we have some un-surrendered inner feelings blocking a possibly perfect solution
+- Remember the dictum: the impossible becomes possible as soon as we totally surrendered to the situation

 # Preface and Foreword
 ## Notes